 - Financial manager, planner or analyst

-Graduates of this online finance MBA program may choose to pursue careers in a diverse range of settings.
-These may include financial institutions, investment corporations, non-profit entities and service organizations.
-Other possible settings include start-up businesses, engineering firms, IT firms, and government agencies.
+Graduates of the evening or online MBA in Finance degree program may choose to pursue careers in a diverse range of settings.
+These may include financial institutions, investment corporations, nonprofit entities and service organizations.
+Other possible settings include startup businesses, engineering firms, IT firms and government agencies.
 Graduates of Grand Canyon University may qualify for placement assistance.